Last updated on September 7th, 2023

-New Study Disproves Theory That Vaping Leads to Tobacco Smoking in Teens
+New Studies Now Disprove That Teen Vaping Leads to Tobacco Smoking

 One of the first studies examining whether electronic cigarettes could be a gateway to smoking tobacco cigarettes was conducted by Dr. Ted Wagener from the University of Oklahoma Health Sciences Center.
-The study, presented to the American Association for Cancer Research, showed that only one teenager who began vaping e-cigarettes went on to smoke tobacco cigarettes.
+The study on teen vaping, presented to the American Association for Cancer Research, showed that only one teenager who began vaping e-cigarettes went on to smoke tobacco cigarettes.
 The study included a group of 1,300 college students.

 The CDC’s Report Didn’t Prove the Gateway Theory